SC

 Common Mistakes to Avoid

 • Wrong base value: Always divide by the original (old) value, not the new one.
 Dividing by the new value gives a different — and incorrect — percentage.
+If you are tracking how an investment has grown, percentage return calculator handles the base value automatically so you always get the right result.

 • Mixing up increase vs decrease: A 25% increase followed by a 25% decrease does not bring you back to the start.
 You end up at 93.75% of the original.
+Try to use percentage decrease calculator to find exactly how much a value drops — and avoid confusing it with an equivalent increase.

 • Ignoring direction: A negative % change is a decrease, not an error.
 Make sure the sign is part of your answer.
+Our percentage change calculator shows both the direction and size of any change so you never miss the sign.

 • Confusing percentage points and percent: If interest goes from 2% to 3%, that is 1 percentage point but a 50% relative increase.

-Percentage Change by Field
+Percentage by Field

 FieldTypical TermFormula Used